barwegen/01-connecting-the-dots/000-guix-gnu.md

     guix pull

-The end result is a new ‘guix’ command, under ‘~/.config/guix/current/bin’. o jkkkkkjk okYou can display the exact revision of Guix you’re currently using by running:
+The end result is a new ‘guix’ command, under ‘~/.config/guix/current/bin’.

+You can display the exact revision of Guix you’re currently using by running:

     guix describe